IAmRiteshKoushik/hive/README.md

 Hive is a powerful YouTube content analysis toolbox that empowers creators to deeply understand their audience and optimize videos for maximum impact.
 We provide in-depth analytics, insights, demographics, collaboration support, video scheduling and lots more.
-Help your channel grow with Hive!
+Help your channel grow with Hive :zap:

 ## :zap: Sprint Planning for Hive